 1 per ton in this case, a million overall price decrease.
 The price decrease is 2 due to increased volume from the Trapper mine and decreases to overall mining costs 3 at the Trapper mine.
 There is also a decrease due to the reduction of diesel fuel hedge 4 losses of million.
 5 H. Hayden 6 Q. Please describe the change in Hayden power plant's coal cost from the 2015 7 Update.
-8 A. Delivered coal prices increased per ton, from per ton in the 2015 Update 9 to per ton in this case.
+8 A. Delivered coal prices increased per ton , from per ton in the 2015 Update 9 to per ton in this case.
 The increase is primarily due to inflation, partially offset 10 by the 2018 price reopener.
 Under the terms of the January 1, 2018 reopener provision, 11 the coal price was lowered and adjusts on a fixed annual schedule from 2018 to 2022.
 12 I. Colstrip 13 Q. Please describe the change in coal cost at the Colstrip power plant in this case.
-14 A. Delivered coal prices increased and per ton, from per ton in the 2015 Update 15 to per ton in this case, an increase of million.
+14 A. Delivered coal prices increased the per ton , from the per ton in the 2015 Update 15 to per ton in this case, an increase of million.
 PacifiCorp based the costs 16 for the Colstrip power plant on the new CSA that was signed December 5, 2019.
 The 17 CSA has changed from a second se 18 Q. Please summarize how the changes to the coal fuel expenses described in this 19 section affect NPC in this case.
 20 A. Customers have benefited from the Company's diversified fueling strategy, which 21 relies upon fixed-price contracts, index-priced contracts, and affiliate-owned mines to 22 meet the fuel needs of its coal-fired power plants.
 Several factors have contributed to 23 the \$181 million decrease in coal-fuel expense in this filing, primarily reduced coal

+- REDACTED

+- volumes.
+PacifiCorp's fueling strategy has resulted in long-term, stable coal supplies

+for its customers.

+- 3

-1 volumes.
-PacifiCorp's fueling strategy has resulted in long-term, stable coal supplies 2 for its customers.
-3 VI.
-CUSTOMER BENEFITS OF THE ENERGY IMBALANCE MARKET 4 Q. Please describe the EIM and the Company's participation in the EIM.
-5 A. The EIM is a real-time balancing market that optimizes generator dispatch every five 6 and 15 minutes within and among PacifiCorp, the CAISO and other EIM participants.
+VI.
+CUSTOMER BENEFITS OF THE ENERGY IMBALANCE MARKET

+- 4 Q. Please describe the EIM and the Company's participation in the EIM. - 5 A. The EIM is a real-time balancing market that optimizes generator dispatch every five 6 and 15 minutes within and among PacifiCorp, the CAISO and other EIM participants.
 7 Through the EIM, the Company's participating generation units are optimally 8 scheduled and dispatched using the CAISO's security constrained unit optimization and 9 economic dispatch models.
-The EIM's automated, expanded footprint and co- 10 optimized dispatch replaced the Company's isolated and manual dispatch within its two 11 balancing authority areas ("BAAs").
+The EIM's automated, expanded footprint and co-10 optimized dispatch replaced the Company's isolated and manual dispatch within its two 11 balancing authority areas ("BAAs").
 Participation in the EIM benefits customers by 12 reducing NPC, with relatively low ongoing operation costs.

 13 Q. Has the EIM continued to provide customer benefits since the 2015 Update?

-14 A. Yes.
+- A. Yes.
 The Company has participated in the EIM since 2014.
-The EIM has continued to 15 provide benefits to customers through more efficient and economical dispatch, inter- 16 regional transfers (i.e., exports and imports between EIM participants), reduced reserve 17 requirements, and greenhouse gas ("GHG") revenue.
-Each year the benefits have 18 increased as regional participation in the inter-regional markets has increased.
-19 Q. Please summarize the EIM benefits included in this case.
-20 A. The NPC forecast from GRID includes an adjustment to reflect incremental EIM 21 benefits from inter-regional dispatch reduced flexibility reserves, and GHG revenue.
-22 Specifically, the NPC forecast includes approximately million in EIM benefits 23 and million in GHG revenue.
-In this case, the Company's share of the reserve benefit based on the diversified footprint of the EIM is explicitly accounted for and the regulating reserve requirement is reduced by approximately 104 MW.
+The EIM has continued to provide benefits to customers through more efficient and economical dispatch, inter regional transfers (i.e., exports and imports between EIM participants), reduced reserve requirements, and greenhouse gas ("GHG") revenue.
+Each year the benefits have increased as regional participation in the inter-regional markets has increased. - 19 benefit based on the diversified footprint of the EIM is explicitly accounted for and the regulating reserve requirement is reduced by approximately 104 MW.